 The helical pier can be used the same way during foundation repair, except a helix is pushed into the ground until a desired torque is reached.

-Helical piers are a great solution where there isn’t a lot of structural weight.
-Porch columns are a good example.
+Helical piers are a great solution where there is not a lot of structural weight – a porch column is good example.

 Drill and drop pipe piers are used during foundation repair when thin layers of rock are encountered and cannot be penetrated with the push pipe or the helical.
 After the desired depth has been reached, the drill bit is removed, and the pipe is installed into the drilled hole.